3nd0y/Tello-WiFi/README.md

 # Tello-WiFi
-This repository to build something smarthing by use WiFi technology to achieved the goal
+This repository to build something smarthing by use WiFi technology to achieved the goal.

+This file for test File